 While inflammation helps fight disease and protect parts of the body, it also suspends the body’s normal immune response and certain metabolic processes.
 In the short term, this is not a problem but in the long term, it causes progressive damage.
 It can cause serious damage to the body.
 Inflammation has been linked to major diseases such as Alzheimer’s, arthritis, cancer, diabetes, heart disease and signs of aging.

-Inflammation is not confined to a particular tissue, but involves the lining of blood vessels and many internal organs and systems.
+Inflammation is not confined to a particular tissue but involves the lining of blood vessels and many internal organs and systems.
 This inflammatory process is often associated with free radical damage and oxidative stress and may not cause pain.
 Because there is no pain, you may not be aware of the serious damage systemic inflammation is causing, often leading to chronic, debilitating and even life-threatening diseases.
-Oxidative stress, involving over-production of free radicals inside body, starts damaging cellular proteins, membranes and genes and leads to inflammation.
+Oxidative stress, involving over-production of free radicals inside the body, starts damaging cellular proteins, membranes, and genes and leads to inflammation.

 Why is boosting the immune system important?